g-ch/nags_planner/readme.md

 - [Ewok](https://github.com/VladyslavUsenko/ewok/tree/master/ewok_ring_buffer/include/ewok).
 A version with our required IO functions is included in *nags_planning/include*.

 # Building Steps
-Clone this repository to your ROS workspace and run
+Clone this repository to your ROS workspace and compile with
 ```
 catkin_make
 ```